Is It Normal That My Thermostat Is Clicking?

-Your thermostat is contained in a housing.
+- A Loose Mounting - Your thermostat is contained in a housing.
 If you had to remove that for some reason, whether to paint, replace batteries, or other reasons, you might notice the clicking has gotten louder.
 It is possible the cover could be slightly out of alignment, not sealing into place correctly.
 Try adjusting the housing and tightening the screws to see if that corrects the problem.

 - The Setting Is Too Low - If you haven’t heard any clicking, your system may be set too high or low.
 Your thermostat should be set slightly above the current room temperature for heat and slightly below for cooling.
 If it isn’t, you may need to adjust it until it comes on, then readjust for comfort after it is on for a bit.

-If you have a gas furnace, you may hear clicking without any heat coming on.
+- The Gas Supply Is Off - If you have a gas furnace, you may hear clicking without any heat coming on.
 When that occurs, the gas may be turned off, or your pilot light may have gone out.
 Make sure your gas supply is set in the “on” position and that the pilot light is it.
 Contact your gas company immediately and leave the home if you smell gas.

 - Your Air Filter Needs Replacing - Your air filter is there to catch contaminants like dirt and dust before they can get to your system.
 If your filter is clogged, it can’t take in the air that the HVAC system needs to work correctly.
 If you hear unusual clicking or no clicking at all, make sure your filters aren’t causing problems with your air circulation.
 Changing your filter at least monthly can keep your system working efficiently.

-Have a Professional Take a Look
+Have a Professional Take a Look at Your HVAC System

 Featured Image: FotoDuets/Shutterstock